 You should call 911 or go to your nearest emergency room for medical assistance anytime you administer epinephrine.

 Check expiration dates.
 Epinephrine auto-injectors should be replaced as soon as they expire.
-Check the date on devices monthly.
+Check the date on devices monthly and document appropriately.